manaakiwhenua/human-footprint-nz/docs/methodology.md

 ### Final human footprint index

 All eight components are combined additvely.

 The New Zealand coastline (1:50,000 scale) is re-used in this final step in order to firmly set no-data values for marine spaces.
 Outside of marine areas, the minimum value is 0.
-This results in a raster layer where all terrestrial spaces have a minimum value of 0 (wilderness) up to a hypothetical maximum of 61.
-The datatype is 32-bit floating-point, rather than an integer, because some components use logarithmic or exponential functions and the values are not rounded.
+This results in a raster layer where all terrestrial spaces have a minimum value of 0 (wilderness) up to a hypothetical maximum of 50.
+Following [[19]](#19), urban, cropland, and pasture follow a "land-use exclusion principle" whereby the three types may not co-occur.
+Although the individual footprint values are calculated independently, at the combination stage the first non-zero value among urban, cropland, and wilderness footprint components is taken, in that order.
+(If this were not the case, and summation was performed naïvely, the hypothetical maximum value would be 61.)

+The output datatype is 32-bit floating-point, rather than an integer, because some components use logarithmic or exponetnial functions and the values are not rounded.

 ## Reproducibility